Sneha-Singh09/java/README.md

+# Java
-# Small projects to practice java
+Small Projects for practice